Dynamical Analysis of a Repeated Game with Incomplete Information: Tools from game theory

-Player 2 is then trying to decide between playing L and R. Since he knows $\sigma$, he can compute the expected immediate payoff if he plays either L or R (Player 2 computes the expected payoff during the round based on his knowledge of the past, and on the assumption that Player 1 is using $\sigma$).
-An optimal strategy (there may be many) versus $\sigma$ is any strategy that always picks the option attaining the minimum expectation.
+Let us suppose that $v\in\R$ and $V\colon \Omega\to\R$ satisfy \eqref{eq:MDP}.
+Una is then trying to decide between playing 0 and 1.
+Since she knows $\omega$, she has computed the probability that the system is in state $S_0$ or $S_1$, and can also compute the probability that Ian will play 0 or 1.
+Hence she can compute the expected one-round payoff to Ian if she plays either 0 or 1.
+An best response (there may be many) to $\sigma$ is any strategy that always picks an option attaining the minimum expectation of (payoff + $V$).

-We now turn to another frequently used idea in game theory: \begin{princ*} Suppose that \begin{enumerate} \item $\tau$ is an optimal response to $\sigma$; and \item $\sigma$ is an optimal response to $\tau$ \end{enumerate} Then $\sigma$ is an optimal strategy for Player 1.
-Similarly $\tau$ is an optimal strategy for Player 2. \end{princ*}
+We now turn to another frequently used idea in zero-sum games: \begin{princ} Suppose that \begin{enumerate} \item $\tau$ is a best response to $\sigma$; and \item $\sigma$ is a best response to $\tau$ \end{enumerate} Then $\sigma$ is an optimal strategy for Ian.
+Similarly $\tau$ is an optimal strategy for Una. \end{princ} See for example \cite{HRSV}.
+We exploit this principle repeatedly in the remainder of this article.